-This document is intended to guide and manage the operational phase of the existing poultry rearing facility on RE/225 Grootvlei, Caledon.
-The document should be implemented in addition to existing protocol and management plans already in place for the existing operations on site.
+This document is intended to guide and manage the operational phase of the proposed poultry rearing facility on RE/225 Grootvlei, Caledon.
 Along with the contract, this document forms an agreement between the council and the applicant that the environmentally sensitive features on the site will be suitably protected during the operational phase of the development.